Abbreviated mental test score: History

-Questionnaire
+Questionnaire and scoring

+The standard AMTS consists of 10 questions that assess orientation, memory, and attention.
 The following questions are put to the patient.
 Each question correctly answered scores one point.
 A score of 7–8 or less suggests cognitive impairment at the time of testing, although further and more formal tests are necessary to confirm a diagnosis of dementia, delirium or other causes of cognitive impairment.
 Culturally-specific questions may vary based on region.